 I’ve also heard lots of recommendations for River Jacks Cafe in Berri.
 Located right on the waterfront, there’s plenty of outdoor tables.
 The cafe is open for both breakfast and lunch daily.

-One of the best dog-friendly accommodation options around Renmark is the Riverbend Caravan Park.
-This very popular pet-friendly caravan park is located a few kilometres east of town on the banks of the Murray River, next to the Paringa Bridge.
-They genuinely love pets and as well as welcoming pets on all sites, year-round, they also have two pet-friendly cabins, complete with their own enclosed yard.
-Book well in advance for these cabins!
+One of the best dog-friendly accommodation options in the Riverland is the Riverbend Caravan Park.
+This very popular pet-friendly caravan park is located a few kilometres east of Renmark on the banks of the Murray River, next to the Paringa Bridge.

 Two other more basic dog-friendly camping options nearby are the national park campsites at Lyrup Flats, plus a campground at Martins Bend Reserve, near Berri.
 We spent a night at the latter for just $5, payable to the onsite caretaker.